-Pregnancy cravings differ from regular cravings in the sense that it's about a million times stronger.
-You wake up with a burning desire for a Chipotle burrito or an ice-cold root beer and will go out of your way to satisfy it.
-You'll drive miles upon miles to meet the craving, and have no shame in waking your husband up in the middle of the night to go buy and cook you bacon.
+Here's the thing — a pregnancy craving differs from a regular craving in the sense that it's about a million times stronger.
+You wake up with a burning desire for a Chipotle burrito or an ice-cold root beer, and will go out of your way to satisfy it.
+You'll drive miles upon miles to meet the craving, and have no shame in waking up your husband in the middle of the night to go buy and cook you bacon.
 Hey, what baby wants, baby gets, right?
-Let's take a look at the top foods craved most by pregnant women and why!
+Let's take a look at the top foods craved most by pregnant women and why.

 Pregnant women love to chew on ice.
 Seems strange, since it's not really a food and doesn't seem in any way satisfying to those of us not with child, but for some reason pregnant women just can't get enough.
 Those with anemia are more likely to be seen chewing on ice, since it can relieve inflammation of the mouth and tongue (a common symptom of anemia).

 Chocolate — or any sweet, for that matter — is something pregnant women can't get enough of.
 This could be because chocolate makes you happy, and since there's no drinking for pregnant women, chocolate is literally the next best thing.
 An old wives' tale states that if you crave sweets, it means you're carrying a girl.

 Tip: If you're worried about indulging too much, satisfy your chocolate craving by drizzling low-fat chocolate syrup onto fresh fruit.

 Spicy foods, such as curry or hot red peppers, are yet another common craving among pregnant women.
 Interestingly enough, it's because hot foods make the body sweat, which cools off the body.
 If you're currently expecting, then you know it's almost impossible to stay cool.
 Try adding some spice to your next meal to see if it helps cool you down.